Ehlers-Danlos Syndrome, Vascular (type 4)

 There are many subtypes of EDS.
 Although there are many differences between them, two clinical features occur in all forms of EDS.
 The first is joint hypermobility (often called loose or double joints).
 People with EDS can often move their joints in ways that are impossible for most unaffected people (see the photograph on this page).
 However, many people without EDS have loose joints, and having joint hypermobility does not mean that person has a medical disorder.
 The second clinical feature that occurs in every form of EDS is hyperextensible (stretchy) skin.
 In some forms (classic and kyphoscoliotic, for example), this feature is nearly universal.
 In our literature survey for our software tool, we found that stretchy skin occured in less than half of people with the hypermobile and vascular forms, more than half of patients with the periodontitis type, and in a large majority of people with the arthrochalasia type (>80%).

 Joint laxity/hypermobility is usually assessed with a scoring system called the Beighton score, which was developed in the early 1970s (1).
 This simple system scores a person's ability to move a joint past certain angles.
 The highest score is 9 points, and higher scores mean greater joint laxity.
 Generally speaking, scores of 4 or higher (at any time, past or present) in persons under age 50 indicate joint hypermobility.
 Many EDS patients have scores of 8 or 9, although many have lower scores, and a minority do not have hypermobile joints.
-Interested readers may wish to see a basic description of the scale with photographs or a more technical description.
+Interested readers may wish to see a basic description of the scale with a video and photos or a more technical description.

 The joint laxity that is common in EDS puts patients at high risk for joint dislocations and subluxations.
 These problems can be painful, and in some cases, debilitating.
 Surgical procedures have been used to improve skeletal stability and improve quality of life; for examples and reviews, see references 2-4.